Huia Blanc de Blancs and Marlborough Memories

 Huia is also the name of a winery.
 In 1994, winemakers Claire and Mike Allan planted their boutique vineyard is in the heart of the Wairau Valley in Marlborough.
 They named it Huia, after the now legendary bird.

-Both of them already had excellent winemaking experience.
-In Marlborough, they had worked at Cloudy Bay, Vavasour, Corbans, and Lawson’s Dry Hills.
+Both of them already had excellent winemaking experience, having worked at Cloudy Bay, Vavasour, Corbans, and Lawson’s Dry Hills in Marlborough.
 Also, both had worked in Champagne at Taittinger and Veuve Clicquot, respectively.

 Huia was organic from the outset and fully certified since 2011.
 They also employ biodynamic practices as well.
 And there’s more to this than winegrowing, with animal grazing, encouragement of biodiversity, and composting winery and vineyard waste.
 It’s green and clean.

 So here you’ll find artisanally-made varietal wines from Sauvignon Blanc, Chardonnay, Gewürztraminer, Grüner Veltliner, Riesling, Pinot Gris, and Pinot Noir.
-They also produce this Blanc de Blancs from Chardonnay and a small amount of Brut Rosé from Pinot Noir.
+They also produce this Blanc de Blancs from Chardonnay and Brut Rosé from Pinot Noir.

-I was fortunate to try the Huia wine range at the recent annual Wines of New Zealand tasting in London.
+I was fortunate to try the Huia wine range at London’s recent annual Wines of New Zealand tasting.
 In short, all the Huia wines are excellent.
-However, if had to pick one out for exceptional praise, it would be this Blanc de Blancs.
+However, if you can only pick one out for exceptional praise, it would be this Blanc de Blancs.
 It’s one of New Zealand’s best examples for sure.
 Moreover, this is a world-class wine.

 Huia Blanc de Blancs Brut, Marlborough, New Zealand, 2016, 12.5%

 Huia Blanc de Blancs is 100% Chardonnay.
-For the base wine, the grapes are whole bunch pressed and then fermented in old French oak with wild yeasts.
-That then goes through the secondary, malolactic, fermentation to soften and broaden the acidity.
+The grapes are whole-bunch pressed and then fermented in old French oak with wild yeasts to create the base wine.
+That then goes through the secondary, malolactic fermentation to soften and broaden the acidity.

-The fizz is then created in the bottle by the Traditional Method, with a long period of 32 months on the lees.
-This 2016 vintage was then disgorged on 15/16 October 2019, given a low dosage of 6 g/l, and so creating a dry Brut style.
+The fizz is made by the Traditional Method, with 32 months on the lees.
+This 2016 vintage was then disgorged on 15/16 October 2019, given a low dosage of 6 g/l, creating a dry Brut style.

 As for the vintage in Marlborough, 2016 was a classic year, producing ripe, healthy fruit without any significant issues.
-This vintage of Blanc de Blancs reached the UK only in February 2020.
+Hence this vintage of Blanc de Blancs reached the UK in February 2020.

 The bottle announces itself with a loud welcoming pop.
 There are bubbles aplenty, firstly the vibrant foaming mousse, settling down with long and persistent bubble streams.
 Next are the aromas of freshly baking bread from the lees ageing.
-The palate is predominantly citrus, followed by toast with a little peach.
-In texture, it’s broad and mouth-filling yet still elegant and incisive, with a mineral edge.
+The palate is predominantly citrus, followed by toast with a bit of peach.
+In texture, it’s broad and mouth-filling yet still elegant, with a mineral edge.
 Finally, there is a long and dry finish.

 For the Maori, the tail feathers of the Huia still have high status; they represent beauty, wisdom, elegance, and dignity.
 In short, those words are also an excellent description of this wine.